 3. What are you reading for your personal development?

 You meant to read a few good books over the summer – and honestly, they’re still in the bottom of your backpack.
 Take them out and get cracking!
 If you’re looking for a good book Terrace had a good list for young influencers and Kurt’s new book The 9 Best Practices of Youth Ministry looks challenging.
 My favorite book this summer was Linchpin.
 Pick up a book for your own development.
-Suggestions: Tribes, Switch, Steering Through Chaos, Crazy Love, The Next Generation LeaderGraduation SALE: Discounted prices on Jesus-centered graduation gift sets until May 1.
-Plus, FREE standard shipping.
+Suggestions: Tribes, Switch, Steering Through Chaos, Crazy Love, The Next Generation LeaderGraduation SPECIAL: FREE Shipping on Jesus-centered graduation gift sets until June 30.
 Prepare them for what's next!

 4. What is it time to launch?